agertenbach/Ringleader/README.md

 Ringleader exposes an interface called `IContextualHttpClientFactory` that resembles `IHttpClientFactory` and allows resolving typed or named clients, but adds a second parameter for partitioning the primary handler by a specified context.

-In order to enable the supplied context to provision a handler, a second interface `IPrimaryHandlerFactory` is used that accepts the client name and context to return an `HttpMessageHandler` with the appropriate configuration.
+In order to enable the supplied context to provision a handler, a second interface `IPrimaryHandlerFactory` is used that accepts the client name and context to optionally return a customized `HttpMessageHandler` with the appropriate configuration.

 ```csharp
 public interface IContextualHttpClientFactory